phuongtran7/Trello2Monthly/README.md

 # Trello2Monthly
 <h4 align="center">A command line program to build Monthly Status Report.</h4>

 Trello2Monthly is a command line program to generate PDF and Word files from Trello.
-Trello2Monthly uses <a href="https://github.com/Microsoft/cpprestsdk">cpprestsdk</a> and <a href="https://github.com/gabime/spdlog">spdlog</a> and <a href="https://github.com/skystrife/cpptoml">cpptoml</a>.
+Trello2Monthly uses <a href="https://github.com/Microsoft/cpprestsdk">cpprestsdk</a> and <a href="https://github.com/gabime/spdlog">spdlog</a>, <a href="https://github.com/skystrife/cpptoml">cpptoml</a> and <a href="https://github.com/rikyoz/bit7z">bit7z</a>.

+The project also needs 7-Zip DLL to extract the data from downloaded update files.

 ## Installation
 ### Windows